blurringtheboundaries/sound-ideas/README.md

 If you would like to use (or contribute to) any of the code here, or simply have any questions, get in touch!

 ### Icons
-Some icons have been used from [Noun Project](https://thenounproject.com/) as indicated in filenames.
+Some icons have been used from [Noun Project](https://thenounproject.com/) as indicated by the noun prefix in the relevant filenames.
+We have incorporated these through a paid license, but they may also be licensed through the original artists under a Creative Commons license.
+Please check the Noun Project site for details.

 ## Acknowledgements